Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

 ![](img/SalesforceDotCom_07.png)

 A brief note about field syncing in Salesforce: The sheer customizability of Salesforce necessarily means we have had to make some assumptions.
-Specific column names are mapped to their counterparts in SpiraPlan based on the **exact names** (case sensitive) in the list below.
+Specific field names of objects are mapped to their counterparts in SpiraPlan based on the **exact names** (case sensitive) in the list below.
 Fields with these exact names will be synced over to SpiraPlan.
 Other fields (unless linked to a custom field in SpiraPlan) will not be synced.

-- **Description**
-- **Priority**
-- **Type**
-- **Status**
-- **Comment**
+- **Name**: This is a mandatory field for every object in Salesforce.
+Optionally, a field named **Title** can be used to add extra information.
+The name of the artifact will be synced as "Name: Title" in Spira and the text strings will be splitted in these 2 different fileds in Salesforce, if defined.
+Example: "Incident01: Console Bug" in Spira will become a record named Incident01 in Salesforce with "Console Bug" as the value for the field *Title*.
+This is valid for incidents' 2-way sync.
+- **Description**: Users can sync the artifact description from/to Spira if their object has a field named like that.
+- **Priority**: Users can sync Incidents'Priority from/to Spira if their object has a field named like that.
+- **Importance**: Users can sync Requirements'Importance from/to Spira if their object has a field named like that.
+- **Severity**: Users can sync Incidents'Severity from/to Spira if their object has a field named like that.
+- **Type**: Users can sync Artifacts'Type from/to Spira if their object has a field named like that.
+- **Status**: Users can sync Artifacts'Status from/to Spira if their object has a field named like that.
+- **Comments**: Users can sync Artifacts'Comments from/to Spira if their object has a field named like that.

+Note: Do not forget to map the standard fields Priority, Importance, Severity, Type and Status in the "Standard Field Data Mapping" menu of the Data Sync configuration.
+Otherwise, they won't be synced.

 ![](img/SalesforceDotCom_07-2.png)